AvalZ/DVAS/README.md

 DVAS comes with 2 main components:
 1. **Scanner** acts as a normal security scanner, gathering information from the selected target.
 2. **Attacker** acts as a malicious target that answers with an attack payload.
-NOTE: you do not need to use this component, you can build your own if  you want.
+NOTE: you do not need to use this component.
+You can build your own, or you can use [RevOK](https://github.com/AvalZ/RevOK).

 This repository includes multiple deploy options.